bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 Allow you to:
 * Combine the behavior and styles of multiple entities without duplicating code.
-* Same style different HTML elements.
+* Apply the same formatting to different HTML elements.

 #### External geometry and positioning